Physics-informed, boundary-constrained Gaussian process regression for the reconstruction of fluid flow fields: Application to fluid flows around aerodynamic profiles

+Alternatively to the reconstruction formulas in \sref{sec:GPR-Design} using a BCGP, a different approach for enforcing the slip boundary condition of \eref{eq_3c} can be considered in a discrete setting as follows.
+Let $\Vboundaryset$ and $\Vdomset$ be the observed velocity values at positions $\Xboundaryset$ and $\Xdomset$, corresponding to the outer domain boundary and inner domain observations, respectively.
+In addition, consider a discretization of the profile boundary $\Xobstacleset = \smash{\{\Xobstacle{i}\}_{i=1}^\Nobstacle}$.
+Then, by modelling the velocity stream function $\vstream$ directly from the base GP $\ZGP\sim\GP(0,\G)$, we can consider the following approach for the reconstruction of the velocity field:

+where $\x$ is any unobserved point in $\DomG$.
+In this approach, the boundary constraint of \eref{eq_3c} is enforced in a discrete way in the posterior GP distribution.

+We now compare the BCGP-based approach and the discrete approach, while keeping a constant budget of observations for both cases.
 To do this, we fix this budget in terms of the size of the Gram matrix used for interpolation, say $\Ngram = 830$.
 Then, we give specific configurations of the design observations to each approach.
 For the BCGP-based method, we consider the same configuration of $N = 415$ observations of the velocity as in \fref{fig_4g}.
 In the case of the discrete approach, we consider $N = 344$ observations of the velocity inside the domain $\DomG$ and its outer boundary, and we add $\Nobstacle = 142$ observation points for the consideration of the slip boundary condition in \eref{eq_discrete_reconstruction}.
 The velocity field estimates from physics-informed GPR with $\Gobstacle$ and with $\G$ using discrete boundary constraints are presented in \fref{fig_cylinder_comparison_interpolation}.
 The relative error fields corresponding to each estimate, with respect to the ground truth from \fref{fig_4c}, are also depicted.
 Furthermore, the configuration of the GPR design for each approach is summed up in \tref{tab_cylinder_config_and_fit}, including the relative normal fit indicator $\epsNormal$ of \eref{eq_normal_indicator}.
+The reported CPU time for the offline computation of the BCGP spectral factor was 0.33 second, including precomputation of kernel derivatives.
 It is observed that the BCGP-based method allows to satisfy the slip boundary condition at a better order of accuracy than that of the discrete method for the same observation budget.
 Moreover, this budget allows to include observations of the velocity at other parts of the domain instead of adding discrete points on the profile boundary.

+Lastly, \fref{fig_cylinder_comparison_params} presents a sensitivity analysis with respect to the standard deviation $\sigma$ and correlation length $\lcor$ parameters.
+The lower bound $\lcor \geq 0.04$ was established to avoid instability of the velocity field reconstruction on the whole domain due to overfitting.
+The improvement in $\epsNormal$ using the BCGP kernel, in comparison to the discrete approach, remains valid for the tested configurations.